GAMR1520/GAMR1520/lab-1.2.md

 ## Lists

-Mos of the data types we have introduced so far (tuples, strings, booleans, integers and floats) are *immutable*, which means their values cannot be changed once created.
+Most of the data types we have introduced so far (tuples, strings, booleans, integers and floats) are *immutable*, which means their values cannot be changed once created.
-Immutability is an important concept and allows immutable types to be very simple and efficiently implemented.

 We can see this demonstrated if we try to change a character within a string.

 ```python